Elders/Khronos/README.md

 - take a look at the generated entries and if nececary you can manually edit the file
 - run `upload_toggle_entries.sh`
 - go to your toggl account and the entries from the csv file should be present.

+## How to generate JIRA API Token

+Its always better and more secure to use API tokens rarther than your real password.
+- go to **API Tokens** on your [Atlassian Account page](https://id.atlassian.com/manage/api-tokens)
+- click on **Create API token** and follow the instructions
+- you can now use your newly created API token instead of your password in the [Configuration](#configuration)

+**Keep in mid that once you generate an API Token and close the window - you will not be able to see its value any more.
+So store it at safe place.**